arpitaapatel/arpitaapatel/README.md

 ---

 ###  Mindset
-<p>Open to new challenges, eager to learn, and driven to create value, I’m excited about shaping the future of tech.</p>
+<p>Curious, adaptable, and ready to take on new challenges in tech.</p>

 ###  Status